-where $S$ is supported on the index matrix $\Omega\subset O$, $\mathcal{P}_O(X)$ is the matrix obtained by setting the entries of $X$ that are outside the observed set $O$ to zero and $\lambda$ is a parameter that trades off between these two elements of the cost function.
-The value of $\lambda$ are chosen for theoretical guarantee of exact recovery in Theorem \ref{thm:mainthm}.
+where $S$ is supported on the index matrix $\Omega\subset O$, $\mathcal{P}_O(X)$ is the matrix obtained by setting the entries of $X$ that are outside the observed set $O$ to zero and $\lambda$ is a parameter that trades off between these two elements of the objective function.
+The value of $\lambda$ is chosen for a theoretical guarantee of exact recovery in Theorem \ref{thm:mainthm}.
 The nuclear norm is used as a convex surrogate for the rank of a matrix and the $l_1$ norm is used as a convex surrogate for its sparsity \cite{Recht2010471}.